AzureDevOps3/duffney.github.io/_drafts/2019-08-06-thepursuitofautonomymasteryandpurpose.md

 ---
 layout: post
-title:  "The Pursuit of Autonomy Master and Purpose"
+title:  "The Pursuit of Autonomy Mastery and Purpose"
 date:   2019-08-06 13:37:00
 comments: true
 modified: 2019-08-06